hypermodern-python/website/docs/chapter02.md

 show_missing = true
 ```

+With this in place, we are ready to automate code coverage using Nox.

-Adapt the Nox session to collect the coverage data when running tests:
+Adapt the `tests` session to collect coverage data when running tests:

 ```{code-block} python
 ---